To Scuff or Not to Scuff

 The sand in the sandpaper has made micro-carvings into the surface of the rosin.

-another opportunity for the rosin to crack, chip, or catch on horsehair.
+Every line carved into the surface is another opportunity for the rosin to crack, chip, or catch on horsehair.

 Finally, this is the rosin which was used normally on a bow.